mlibrary/about-amherst/src/content/community/2021-07-16-scholarly-publishing-and-injustice-centering-indigenous-knowledge-for-the-sake-of-humanity.md

 This is what is required of us as publishers.
 We owe Indigenous, Black, and all marginalized communities the ability to control how their sacred knowledge is shared.
 Changing established tenets of scholarly publishing, such as peer review, is a radical concept.
 Yet it is necessary in the way that change always is.

-BIO

-Angel Musyimi is a rising junior at Amherst College majoring in Law, Jurisprudence, and Social Thought doubled with Black Studies.
+*Angel Musyimi ('23) is a rising junior at Amherst College majoring in Law, Jurisprudence, and Social Thought doubled with Black Studies.
 Angel has a background in writing, and as an intern at ACP she has learned ways to implement her passion for literature into learning about the various aspects of scholarly publishing as well as the ways discrimination affects topics such as open access and peer review.
-In her free time she enjoys reading, watching films, and playing with her puppy, Sofia!
+In her free time she enjoys reading, watching films, and playing with her puppy, Sofia!*